zaphosting/docs/docs/lastoasis-createrealm.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/tfEXd4GgAMDd8sE/preview)

 :::tip
-If you wish to connect multiple Oases together in your Realm and have them active at the same time, use our [Last Oasis connect multiple oases guide](lastoasis-multiple-oases.md) to learn how to enable this.
+If you wish to connect multiple Oases together in your Realm and have them active at the same time, use our [Multiple Oases](lastoasis-multiple-oases.md) to learn how to enable this.
 :::

 You have successfully setup a new Realm and an Oasis for your Last Oasis game server.